Updated November 21, 2025.

 When you’re done rolling your eyes, think about it.

-Before applying for a new job — before the interviews, the resume updates, and before even deciding what direction you want to go, you first have to:
+Before applying for a new job — before the interviews, the updated resume and cover letter, and before even deciding what direction you want to go, you first have to:

 -